Society of Joseon: Clans, family and marriage

 Korea has a clan system, where every Korean belongs to a bongwan (본관) that can trace ancestry back to the founding father of the clan.
 Different clans may share certain surnames, differentiated by the founding city or town of the clan.
 Clan structure had existed well before the founding of Joseon but the spread of Confucianism made its rules stricter, dogmatized in state laws.

 Clans are based upon paternal blood lineage, named jok (족; 族), pa (파; 派) or munjung (문중; 門中).
 The history of the clan, with birth, marriage and death details of its members are registered in the jokbo (족보; 族譜) even today.
 This kind of registry making became regular in the 15th century.
 Traitors and sentenced criminals were expelled from the clan and from the lineage.
 Outsiders could not join a lineage.
+The names of Korean men were given relative to a common ancestor, whereby strangers could immediately ascertain whether and how they might be related.

 Family life was regulated by the Gyeongguk daejeon (경국대전; 經國大典), a code of law compiled in the 15th century.
 It regulated the jesa, the ancestor rituals, emphasizing that ancestors are important members of a lineage.
 Jesa is conducted by the oldest male family member of the deceased, the other family members line up behind him according to their ranks in the family.
 Rituals have strict rules and pre-set orders, with the type of sacrificial food and its placement order defined, as well.
 These rituals became common and solidified during the Joseon era.

 Just like rituals, marriage also had stern rules to follow.
 While in Goryeo marriage within members of the same clan was permitted, Joseon took exogamy very seriously and forbade such marriages that violated the sharing of the last name, even if a clan had more than a million members.
 Michael Seth, professor of history at the James Madison University, claims that the reason for this was the adaptation of the gwageo (과거), the government examination system of China, as well as the integration of Confucianism into everyday life, making proving one's lineage of utmost importance.